 - Roadmaps only display one release group at a time.
 If you have multiple release groups (to manage different products' release schedules), you can view each of these release plans, in turn, switching between several different roadmaps.
 Or you can use an additional "roadmap bucket" release group that spans all products to display their features on a single roadmap.
-(This would involve managing multiple releases for each feature — it's more granular release, and it's less granular roadmap bucket release.)
+(This would involve managing multiple releases for each feature — it's a more granular release, and it's a less granular roadmap bucket release.)

 Managing multiple products across several workspaces

 For organizations with distinct product offerings with discrete user bases, and unique product prioritization processes for different products

 - Granular user permissions – Ensure everyone can only access data for the products that matter to them.

 - Discrete Insights boards – Separate repositories of product ideas, requests, and feedback from colleagues and customers.

 - Discrete Features boards – Feature ideas for each product are kept entirely separate.